ermoca/cv/_posts/experience/2023-01-04-court-of-audit.md

 experience: true
 ---

-I joined the 3d season of the <a href="https://eig.etalab.gouv.fr/">"Entrepreneur d'Intérêt Général"</a> program on the <a href="https://eig.etalab.gouv.fr/defis/plume/">Plume</a> project.
+I joined the 3d season of the <a href="https://eig.etalab.gouv.fr/" target="_blank">"Entrepreneur d'Intérêt Général"</a> program on the <a href="https://eig.etalab.gouv.fr/defis/plume/" target="_blank">Plume</a> project.
 16 months to accompany a public administration in its digital transition.